7star7/jevil-game/README.md

 And finishing Jevil, because it's the whole point of it.

 I don't know if remake it for Godot 4.X.
 I prefer using 3.X since my PC can't into Modernity™.
-I wouldn't be hard to download the LTS version and run it, could it be?
+It wouldn't be hard to download the LTS version and run it, could it be?